 Grade 6 Worksheets

-Students in Grade 6 may have started shopping for themselves.
-These Grade 6 worksheets and learning activities will explore advertisements and comparison shopping, helping students understand how to shop smart and get the most for the money they spend.
+These learning activities give students the opportunity to explore advertisements and comparison shopping, helping them understand how to shop smart and get the most for the money they spend.

 FREE SESSION INFO